arecvlohe/waldos-pizza-shop/README.md

 # Waldo's Pizza Shop

-If you like Douglas Crockford's personal website, you are in for a treat.
+If you love Douglas Crockford's personal website, you are in for a treat.
 Waldo's Pizza Shop is a simple React/Redux application that allows you to add and remove pizzas of any size to a shopping cart.
 You can add toppings, but only the max for that particular size.

 To get running locally clone this repo to your desktop with:
 `git clone https://github.com/arecvlohe/waldos-pizza-shop.git`